Matej-Knize/english-for-designers/03-content-first/writing.md

 # Writting

-Sometimes, I also like to expres ma thoughts through whiting.
+Sometimes, I also like to expres my thoughts through whiting.

 Here you can read my short essay on theme of [tomorow](oneword.md)